Project 6: Moving Memory

 either the 7-segment displays or 8 LEDs.

 Create component statements for both the ROM and RAM in the architecture header.
-Unlike in lab, do not copy the altera megafunction component states into your top level design.
-Instead include those two files in your project and call them from your top level design.
+Be sure to include the two files created by the Wizard in your project and call them from your top level design.
 The component statement for the ROM should look like:

 component MemROM PORT ( address : IN STD_LOGIC_VECTOR (3 DOWNTO 0); clock : IN STD_LOGIC; q : OUT STD_LOGIC_VECTOR (7 DOWNTO 0) ); end component;